 This was also a good opportunity for Bill Baker, WNET’s general manager, my executive producer on American Byzantine, and the man who’d hired me for The Face: Jesus in Art.
 I was happy this film gave me the opportunity to give back something for his support over the years, support that had launched my freelance career.

 Working on Where Words Prevail was challenging, demanding and difficult, but also a lot of fun.
-For programmers at the other 348 PBS stations around the country, I created a competition.
-To get them in the mood for a documentary that featured the Royal Shakespeare Company’s voice coach, I wrote my own sonnet about Where Words Prevail, based upon Romeo & Juliette.
+For the other 348 PBS stations around the country, I created a competition.
+To get programmers in the mood for a documentary that featured the Royal Shakespeare Company’s voice coach, I wrote my own sonnet about Where Words Prevail, based upon Romeo & Juliette.
 In it, I embedded 14 quotes from Shakespeare and sent it out to everyone via email.
-The first dozen responses that correctly identified which play each quote came from would receive a copy of the book written and autographed by Cis Berry to use as a prize.
+The first dozen responding with correct answers would receive a copy of the book written and autographed by Cis Berry to use as a prize.

 It worked a charm and within a few hours I had my winners – as well as a lot of attention for the film.